 - Advanced Trauma Life Support (ATLS)

 - Major Incident Medical Management and Support (MIMMS)

 Providing a supportive work environment and publicly showing your commitment as an inclusive, forces-friendly employer helps to create a positive staff experience.
 There are various ways to provide ongoing support to reservists such as allowing additional time off, granting flexibility for reservist training needs and showing support during periods of deployment.

 See further information on our Armed Forces support organisations page, including details on where employers can access help in supporting the Armed Forces community in their workforce.
 There is also an NHS Reserve Forces footprint map, showing details of your local military unit.

-More specific information on supporting reservists through their military commitments can be found in the drop-down options below.
+More information on supporting reservists through their military commitments can be found in the sections below.